 SIMD Overview

-As CPUs hit the ghz barrier, development tried to move them to higher degrees of parallelism.
-One axis of parallelism is building multiple cores into the same CPU, which is explained on here Multithreading for game engines Multithreading is great if you have various different things and want to speed them up, but what if you want to speed up a single operation or something small like a matrix multiplication?
+As CPUs hit the GHz barrier, development tried to move them to higher degrees of parallelism.
+One axis of parallelism is building multiple cores into the same CPU, which is explained here: Multithreading for game engines.
+Multithreading is great if you have various different things and want to speed them up, but what if you want to speed up a single operation or something small like a matrix multiplication?
 CPU vendors began implementing SIMD instructions (Single Instruction, Multiple Data) which, instead of adding one number to another, add a pack of 4 numbers to another pack of 4 numbers.
 Now, adding numbers is 4x faster, as long as you can find a way to pack those numbers, of course.

 SIMD programming, or vector programming, is the same as normal programming, but instead of dealing with values one by one, you deal with them in groups, using much larger CPU registers.
 The size of those registers can vary, and it limits how many numbers (or data) you can pack for a single instruction to process.